PeterOrneholm/RadioText.net/README.md

 # Cost

 I've tried to get a grip on what the cost would be to do run this service and I estimate that to run all services for one episode of Ekot (5 minutes) the cost is roughly _€0,2_.
+That includes transcribing, translating, anayzing and generating audio for multiple languages.

 * [Speech pricing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/speech-services/)
 * [Translation pricing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/translator-text-api/)